needs images — provided/existing images are too small

 Regarded as one of the most beautiful coastlines in America, the majestic 1,100-mile California coast is as diverse as those who call California home.
-From the rocky shores of northern California to the sun-drenched sandy beaches of southern California, The Golden State is blessed with an expansive coastline accessible to residents and tourists alike.

 The State of California and Coastkeeper believe a major part of protecting and preserving our coast is making sure people can enjoy it!
 That’s why it’s a priority of Coastkeeper’s to ensure that the public understands their right to public access and actually utilize access to local coastal areas.